Luwx/Lightly/README.md

   <img src="logo.png"/>
 </p>

-*Lightly* is a theme style that aims to be visually modern and minimalistic.
+*Lightly* is a fork of breeze theme style that aims to be visually modern and minimalistic.

+## Development ⚠️

+Lightly is a work in progress theme, there is still a lot to change, so expect bugs!
+Some applications may suddenly crash or flicker.

+If you have any feedback or encounter some bugs, feel free to open an issue or a pr.

 ## Screenshots